Downtown Los Angeles is an ideal date destination with great restaurants, bars, and attractions, many of which are within walking distance.

 Even if you haven’t heard of the Cicada, you’ve seen it in movies like “Mr. and Mrs. Smith”.
 Stepping inside this amazing art-deco space is like traveling in a time machine back to 1930.
 Formerly a men’s clothing store, it’s now a restaurant, featuring Italian and American dishes.
 On the top floor is a bar serving cool vintage drinks.

 On certain nights (about once a week), the restaurant turns into “The Cicada Club”, featuring vintage 1920s and 30s bands with Swing dancing on the front floor.
-On these nights, there is a cover charge, but it’s waived if you have dinner there.
-There are also package Prix fix deals that include dinner and admission.
+On these nights, there are package Prix fix deals that include dinner and admission.
 There is a dress code on these nights.
 Men must wear a suit and tie.
 Women, cocktail dress or suit.
 There is no dance lesson, so brush up on your East Coast Swing beforehand.

 LA Weekly named the Cicada Club one of the top ten places in Los Angeles for a first date.
 I don’t know if I would take a first date here because it is super pricey, but it’s definitely a place to take someone special.